Security-Card-Game/seccardgamecli/README.md

 together, share your screen!

 Run `seccardgame` with the `init` command.
 Then run it `game play`.
 This will ask you about the deck composition and then opens the UI.
+You can find binaries under releases.
+Be aware, this is a CLI and need to be run in a terminal.
+It will create a config file and clone the cards into a folder.

 On the left side panel you can enter the resources you will gain every turn and also start a new turn with the `Draw card` button.
 Also, your available resources are displayed there.
 To pay